bytecodealliance/wasmtime-go/README.md

 project][wasmtime] which is written in Rust.
 Precompiled binaries of Wasmtime are checked into this repository on tagged releases so you won't have to install Wasmtime locally, but it means that this project only works on Linux x86\_64, macOS x86\_64 , and Windows x86\_64 currently.
-Buliding on other platforms will need to arrange to build Wasmtime and use `CGO_*` env vars to compile correctly.
+Building on other platforms will need to arrange to build Wasmtime and use `CGO_*` env vars to compile correctly.

 This project has been tested with Go 1.13 or later.
 It is not recommended to